L1nk404/Course-Notes-Hub/Assemblyx86/obisidian/Register.md

 The in the image indicate where the _EIP_ instruction are.
 Notice that the memory location hold by _EIP_ is the same as the instruction which the arrow are.

 > [!warning] Note
-> Is important to note that the instruction that the EIP is pointed are not execute, because the EIP register point to the **next instruction to be executed**
+> Is important to note that the instruction that the EIP is pointed are not executed, because the EIP register point to the **next instruction to be executed**